 Do you only fund work related to the regions covered by Northern Powergrid?

-Our grants are for the communities located within Northern Powergrid's geographical area, a community of 8 million customers across 3.9 million homes and businesses in the North East, Yorkshire and northern Lincolnshire.
+Our grants are for communities located within Northern Powergrid’s geographical areas of North East of England, Yorkshire or northern Lincolnshire.

 Will applications without quotes be accepted?

-All grant applications require valid quotes covering the value to the project and grant requested value to be assessed.
-Failure to provide quotations will result in the application failing the application assessment and not being granted any funds.
+All grant applications require valid quotes covering the value of the project and grant requested value to be assessed.
+Failure to provide quotations will result in the application failing the application assessment

 How do we get funding from you?